lb0o/website/content/en/docs/virtualization/windows.md

       bus: sata
 ```

-You may also mount the Virtio ISO at the same time to simplify driver installation.

 ### 3. Install Virtio storage drivers

 Follow these steps to install Virtio drivers:

 1. Mount `virtio-win.iso` inside the guest.
 2. Run setup wizard to install the drivers
 3. Make sure that driver installation is successful:
     1. Open the Device Manager
     2. You should see the SCSI device listed with the exclamation point icon beside it.
     3. If driver is not installed, right‑click the device and select **Update Driver**.
     4. Choose **Install the hardware that I manually select from a list**, then **Show All Devices**, then **Next**.
     5. Click **Have Disk…**, browse to the `.inf`, and finish the wizard.

 Alternatively, right‑click the `.inf` in the Explorer and select **Install**.

-### 3. Switch to the Virtio bus
+### 4. Switch to the Virtio bus

+Once drivers are installed, you need to switch to the Virtio bus.
+Follow these steps:

 1. Power off the VM.
 2. Edit the `VMInstance` and remove the `bus: sata` line from the system disk, as well the dummy disk: